sarahcantuconsulting-sudo/mlops-aws-eks-terraform-starter/README.md

 ---

+### Roadmap → From Starter to Production

+This scaffold is intentionally minimal.
+The [Issues](./issues) tab tracks the next steps toward a production-grade setup:

+✅ Basic CI/CD, Helm chart, and FastAPI toy app
+⬜ Terraform EKS/VPC modules
+⬜ GitHub Actions deploy to EKS (OIDC + IRSA)
+⬜ CloudWatch log shipping (Fluent Bit)
+⬜ Security hardening & cost tagging
+⬜ HPA and Ingress/ALB example

+Each item is designed to be implemented in a 2–4 hour working session.

+---

 ### What You Get
 - Terraform scaffold for core infrastructure
 - Example Helm chart for a single ML service